Transformations, Photographs of Landscapes Small and Large

 Snake River Range, Wyoming & Big Sky, Montana

 Snow drapes the mountains, lichen and moss do likewise on the trees in the forest found at lower elevations.
 So many of these natural materials; lichen, moss, snow, ice and fog have a delicacy to them that tells a story of environment, climate and the world that surrounds us.
-A delicacy and a peace is found in each of the photographs found here.
+A delicacy and a peace is found in each of the photographs found here from the Transformation series.

 Submerged Rocks, Lake Michigan

 These photographs have been taken throughout the process of the Lake Series project that explores the daily changes to Lake Michigan’s contours.
 The rocks that sit just beneath the surface of the lake are their own worlds, subtlety shifting colors flash from the water, rippling textures of deep hues and tones.
-These Lake Michigan nature photos are part of a larger set of projects focused around Lake Michigan pictures studying the shore, water and the spaces in between.
+These Lake Michigan nature photos are part of a larger set of projects focused around Lake Michigan pictures studying the shore, water and the spaces in between as a part of the Transformations series.